boltops-tools/lono/docs/_docs/app-definitions.md

 template "example"
 ```

-You might think that you will always need to specify template variables in the code block but it is not always necessary depending on how you use [shared variables]({% link _docs/shared-variables.md %}) which are covered next.
+You might think that you will always need to specify template variables in the code block, but it is not always necessary depending on how you use [shared variables]({% link _docs/shared-variables.md %}) which are covered next.

 <a id="prev" class="btn btn-basic" href="{% link _docs/import-template.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/shared-variables.md %}">Next Step</a>